pankaj-990/market-insight-dashboard/docs/combined.md

 # 3. Launch dashboard
 streamlit run main.py
 ```
-When the Streamlit app finishes its first run, expect `analysis_history.json` to contain a structured payload and `playbook_index/` to materialise (if embeddings succeed).
+When the Streamlit app finishes its first run, expect `analysis_history.db` to contain a structured payload and `playbook_index/` to materialise (if embeddings succeed).

 ---